Header

 Presidents Corner

-Vice Presidents Corner Tresurers Corner
+Vice Presidents Corner Tresurers Corner Safety Coordinator

-Presidents Corner Eugene R/C Aeronauts
+Presidents Corner Eugene RC Aeronauts

-Each week thousands of people fly an airplane without ever leaving the ground.
 The Eugene RC Aeronauts welcome you to the incredible sport of remote control aviation.

 _________